 Whatever you believe in, whomever is responsible in your heart for the creation of this big blue marble we all live on, there is one inescapable fact, nothing is random, there is order to all the “Matter” that surrounds us.
 For me it is the work of God, The Master Weaver.
 Now in my heart and in my experience my God is a loving God who desires our happiness, all that is necessary is that we say YES to that happiness, yes to the blessing of life and trust that the path of our life is seen and has been designed by a power greater than ours.
 Understanding that good things happen to bad people and that bad things happen to good people has purpose.
 Believing that as one door is closed, another door will open if we are paying attention.
 Life isn't passive, it is active even when it seems to be just bumbling along.
 I do not believe in randomness, that things just happen for no reason.
 This is just one true story to illustrate what I am writing about.
 I promise, this isn't a deep theological rant.

 We concluded that day and the next day at the museum before finding ourselves at the Sculpture Garden.
 I began to see my son pick up some of my habits when it came to meeting and greeting people and on that day, I smiled a bit inside.
 We had a great time there as a sculpture garden is a bit friendlier to the blind because they don't mind so much if you touch the work.
-This is something that a museum like the DMA would frown upon, I imagine touching a Picasso, van Gogh or Jackson Pollock!
-I don't think so.
-Anyway, we found ourselves back at the DMA, I could tell Zach loved the place.
-As the week progressed we decided as a family, Zach, Kelly and I that we would head downtown to a park for a light lunch and some time spent outdoors enjoying the Texas spring weather.
+This is something that a museum like the DMA would frown upon, I imagine touching a Picasso, van Gogh or Jackson Pollock would result in your expulsion from the museum and a polite request to never return.
+Anyway, we found ourselves back at the DMA, I could tell our son loved the place.
+As the week progressed we decided as a family, that we would head downtown to a park for a light lunch and some time spent outdoors enjoying the Texas spring weather.
 Now, this is where destiny blows the doors off of the theory of random, where the Master Weaver’s pattern for your life is revealed just a bit.
 If you aren’t looking you might miss it.
 As we sat in the park enjoying the sight and sounds Kelly leaned forward and said, “I’ve gotta go to the doctor.”
 Kelly had been dealing with an eye irritation for several weeks but it was right then at that moment she decided to declare she had had enough.
-Rather than asking Zach to come we asked him if he would be ok at the park while I accompanied Kelly to the Doctor.
+Rather than asking our son to come we asked him if he would be ok at the park while I accompanied Kelly to the Doctor.
 He said yes and we were off.
-After our appointment, perhaps an hour or so after, Zach called and said he had a story to tell us, I could tell he was more animated than normal.
-He said that we would have to wait because he was going to call his wife first on his walk back to our loft.
-Fast forward to Zach bursting through our door to tell us one of the most wonderful experiences he had ever had in his life.
+After our appointment, perhaps an hour or so after, our son called and said he had a story to tell us, I could tell he was more animated than normal.
+He said that we would have to wait because he was going to call his old professor first on his walk back to our loft.
+Fast forward to Fish bursting through our door to tell us one of the most wonderful experiences he had ever had in his life.